25 of the Most Famous Ancient Greek Statues and Sculptures

 It saddens me awfully, to say that these unique marble sculptures, made by Pheidias, from the beautiful white marble of Penteli, which adorned the Parthenon on the Acropolis of Athens for thousands of years, are now in The British Museum, London, England.

-From 1801 to 1812, Thomas Bruce; Lord Elgin visited the Acropolis of Athens, (Oh that he never had!) which was under Ottoman occupation at the time, and proceeded to deface the pride of Athens, the Parthenon.
+From 1801 to 1812 Thomas Bruce – Lord Elgin, visited the Acropolis of Athens, (Oh that he never had!) which was under Ottoman occupation at the time and proceeded to deface the pride of Athens, the Parthenon.

-Elgin removed nearly half of the surviving sculptures; twenty one figures from the East and West pediments and seventy five meters of the Parthenon Frieze were hacked from the walls of the majestic temple, and one of the six Caryatids was removed, much to the disgust of Lord Byron, who likened Elgin’s behavior to vandalism and looting.
+Twenty one figures from the East and West pediments and seventy five meters of the Parthenon Frieze were hacked from the walls of the majestic temple and one of the six Caryatids was removed, much to the disgust of Lord Byron, who likened Elgin’s behavior to vandalism and looting.

-Elgin had the stolen loot shipped to England, where he sold it to the British government in 1816, who handed it over to the British Museum.
+Elgin had the stolen loot shipped to England where he sold it to the British government in 1816.

 The goddesses on the East pediment of the Parthenon, depict the birth of the goddess Athina, to the left is Helios, the sun god, rising from the sea, pulled by horses, next comes the only figure to have a head, Dionysus, and then Persephone and her mother.
 Demeter.